Surviving the jungle lifestyle in Belize requires long-term discipline. Excitement gets you here. Discipline determines whether you stay.

 Also, it’s just natural to get lazy or get distracted, but in general, the hardest jobs are the most important ones.
 By getting the hard job out of the way first thing, you develop discipline — habits that carry through the rest of the day.

-For almost four months, six days a week, my first task of the day was to mix five buckets of sand/gravel mix with half a bag of cement and a bucket of water.
-That mix produced a dozen patio stones per day, or in other words – 50 bags of cement X 100 mixes.
-I can tell you – the only way I ever finished that job was through pure discipline.
+For almost four months, five to six days a week, my first task of the day was to mix five buckets of sand/gravel mix with half a bag of cement and a bucket and a half of water.
+That mix produced a dozen patio stones per day, or in other words, 50 bags of cement and 100 mixes.

-A pile of wet cement wet patio stones
+A pile of wet cement demonstrating hard work newly made wet patio stones in molds

 I had to mix 100 piles of cement to make 1,200 patio stones